zjuchenyuan/dockerized_fuzzing/qsym/README.md

 ### Step1: System configuration & Step2: Compile target programs

 Since QSYM is incorporated on AFL, these steps are mostly equal to [AFL Guidance](https://hub.docker.com/r/zjuchenyuan/afl) Step 1 and 2.
-The difference is we need build with Address Sanitizer as stated by [QSYM README](https://github.com/sslab-gatech/qsym).
+The difference is we need to build with Address Sanitizer as stated by [QSYM README](https://github.com/sslab-gatech/qsym) `Run hybrid fuzzing with AFL`.

 ```
 echo "" | sudo tee /proc/sys/kernel/core_pattern